-We plotted the spatial distribution of the different classes of PYR1 boulders, which are the most likely candidates for an exogenic origin, on the RGB color map of Bennu (Figure 1A).
-Most of the PYR1 boulders appear to be distributed at the mid-latitudes with a few near the equator.
-A lot more exogenic boulders were identified in the equatorial region by Tatsumi et al. (submitted), however, these boulders are smaller than a few meters (corresponding to a few pixels in the images) and are generally much smaller than the exogenic boulders mapped in our work.
-This difference in the spatial distribution of exogenic boulders between Tatsumi et al. (submitted) and our work could be explained by the effects of mass movements on Bennu.
-Jawin et al. (2020) proposed that mass movements of material occurred from the mid-latitudes to the equatorial ridge, excavating larger boulders in the mid-latitudes and covering them with a 5-m layer at the equator.
+Summary of the Boulder Classification with the Resulting Groups and Subgroups generally much smaller than the exogenic boulders mapped in our work.
+This difference in the spatial distribution of exogenic boulders between Tatsumi et al. (2021) and our work could be explained by the effects of mass movements on Bennu.
+Jawin et al. (2020) proposed that mass movements of material occurred from the midlatitudes to the equatorial ridge, excavating larger boulders in the midlatitudes and covering them with a 5 m layer at the equator.
 This redistribution of material would have filled small craters and accumulated more regolith at the equator.
 Therefore, the paucity of larger exogenic boulders in the equatorial region might be linked to the observations of patterns of mass movements.
-Some boulders are distributed along circular features that may be eroded crater rims, between $0-50^{\circ}E$ and $20-60^{\circ}N$.
-There is also a group of boulders scattered radially around what appears to be an ancient impact crater centered at 60° W, 45° N. This pattern most likely corresponds to redistribution of boulders after an impact rather than the remaining material from the crater-forming impactor itself.
-Multi-meter exogenic boulders could not have been delivered directly to Bennu via impact without disrupting it, though it is plausible that Bennu was assembled from larger precursors that did go through disruption.
-It is more likely these boulders were delivered to Bennu's parent body by an impactor (DellaGiustina et al., 2020a), and are therefore distributed throughout Bennu's interior.
-The floor of these craters might have been covered by a layer of dark regolith particles from Bennu (via mass wasting or redeposition after the impact) hiding any potential exogenic boulders inside the crater while exposing many others along the crater rim.
-It is interesting to note that some boulders from the PYR2 classes also show similar distribution patterns (Figure 1B).
-It could be due to a bias in mapping boulders larger than a few meters that are more readily visible in crater rims than crater interiors where accumulation of regolith can occur due to mass movements.
-The remaining PYR1 boulders appear to be randomly scattered at the mid-latitudes.
+Some boulders are distributed along circular features that may be eroded crater rims between 0° and 50° E and 20° and 60° N. There is also a group of boulders scattered radially around what appears to be an ancient impact crater centered at 60° W, 45° N. This pattern most likely corresponds to redistribution of boulders after an impact rather than the remaining material from the crater-forming impactor itself.
+Multimeter exogenic boulders could not have been delivered directly to Bennu via impact without disrupting it, though it is plausible that Bennu was assembled from larger precursors that did go through disruption.
+It is more likely that these boulders were delivered to Bennu's parent body by an impactor (DellaGiustina et al. 2021)